Mphasis-ML-Marketplace/Aspect-Detection-Mouse-Reviews/README.md

 ## Product Overview

 This solution identifies the various aspects from online product reviews for Computer Mouse.
-The following aspects are identified: transparency, protection, adhesive, surface, fit and price.
+The following aspects are identified: usability,installation,build and price.
 This enables companies to easily identify which aspects are being reviewed.
 This information can be used to assess changes in consumer priorities and focus on trending aspects related to a computer mouse.
 Companies can use this solution for providing inputs to advertising and marketing campaigns and product design.

 ## Product Highlight
 This solution is trained on a large publicly available dataset of mouse reviews.
 Solution uses semi-supervised latent dirichlet allocation algorithm to learn the important keywords for 5 aspects related to a mouse.
 Aspects for new reviews are inferred on the basis of comparison of words in the reviews with the model-learnt set of words for each aspect.